pixeli99/DSify/README.md

 ![image](https://user-images.githubusercontent.com/46072190/236612322-6d0da576-020e-49fa-91ee-13444879a030.png)

+## Some current shortcomings

+1. Why did the model not answer the behavior in the video?!

+In fact, this is very likely to happen because we sampled the video frames (8 frames), which may miss the time period of the `event`.

+2. The model is dreaming!

+Yes, the current version of the model always outputs information that does not exist in the images/videos, but don't worry, please believe that we will optimize it and do better. :)

 ## Features 🌟
 - Spatial-temporal Safe Driving Scene Comprehension: DriveScenify is meticulously developed to accurately interpret diverse driving scenarios, encompassing traffic patterns, vehicle classifications, road conditions and temporal information, with a particular emphasis on promoting driving safety.